Dr. Victoria C Ridger BSc PhD PGCertHE FHEA

 I currently have collaborations with Dr Helen Philippou and Dr Robert Ariens at the University of Leeds investigating in vivo thrombus formation in the femoral vein.
 I also have a long-standing collaboration with Professor Dan Cutler at UCL investigating the role of intracellular trafficking molecules in the modulation of leukocyte-endothelial interactions and leukocyte trafficking in vivo.

-I am module leader for the Experimental Models of Vascular Disease module of the Cardiovascular Pathway on the Molecular Medicine MSc.
+Module lead for Experimental Models of Vascular Disease on the Cardiovascular Pathway of MSc in Molecular Medicine.

 - Editor for the Journal of Inflammation and Pharmacology, Research and Perspectives.